 Creative Casting work with film and television companies to find Supporting Artists to appear in their many productions.

-An SA (Supporting Artist) is a background actor, often known as an ‘extra’ and used to fill out scenes in television programmes and films.
+An SA (Supporting Artist) is a background actor, often refered to by the public as an ‘extra’ and used to fill out scenes in television programmes and films.
 The parts can be anything from people at a wedding to crowds at a football game or even a part in a battle scene.

 This variety means that we need SA’s of all shapes, sizes, age and ethnicity.
 Babies, policemen, medical staff, barmen, vicars and bag-ladies...... we can get the strangest requests!